-Recent studies show that Artificial intelligence (AI) applications can perform on par with medical experts on Magnetic Resonance Images (MRI) analysis [1].
-Such applications to date, tend to oppose the accuracy of AI to the performance of clinicians.
-For instance, there have been more than 20,000 studies on deep learning (DL) methods for MRI analyses the last decade, which compare the performance of AI to the one of clinicians [2].
-Recent work suggests that future studies should focus on the comparison of performance between clinicians using AI, and their performance without an AI aid [3].
+performance between clinicians using AI and their performance without an AI aid.
 The recent global pandemic, however, revealed another urgent need of early disease diagnosis: the ability to make predictions based on a limited number of cases.
-The AI Computer-Aided-Detection (CAD) frameworks to date, are based on large amounts of data, and require high-performance computing (HPC) infrastructures.
-To address that lacuna, we propose a synergistic approach, in which clinicians and scientists collaborate for faster, cheaper, and more accurate detection, relying on small datasets to make accurate-enough predictions.
-A promising frontier where AI can assist clinicians is Alzheimer's Disease (AD) since the release of promising clinical studies for a new drug have unearthed the need for its early detection.
-As it can take up to 20 years before AD patients show any signs of cognitive decline, it can be challenging to diagnose AD in early stages.
-We, thus, motivate and implement an AI-CAD framework for the early detection of Mild Cognitive Impairment (MCI) and AD to assist clinicians, while the approach can be extended for the diagnosis of other diseases.
+The AI computeraided detection (CAD) frameworks, to date, are based on large amounts of data and require high-performance computing (HPC) infrastructures.
+To address that lacuna, we propose a synergistic approach, in which clinicians and scientists collaborate for faster, cheaper and more accurate detection, relying on small data sets to make accurate-enough predictions.
+A promising frontier where AI can assist clinicians is Alzheimer's disease (AD) since the release of promising clinical studies for a new drug have unearthed the need for its early detection.
+As it can take up to 20 years before patients with AD show any signs of cognitive decline, it can be challenging to diagnose AD in early stages.
+We, thus, motivate and implement an AI-CAD framework for the early detection of mild cognitive impairment (MCI) and AD to assist clinicians, while the approach can be extended for the diagnosis of other diseases.

-AD is caused by an accumulation of β -amyloid (A β) plaques, and abnormal amounts of tau proteins in the brain.
-This results in synapse loss, where the impulse does not reach the neurons, and in loss of structure or function of neurons, including their death, causing memory impairment and other cognitive problems [4].
+AD is caused by an accumulation of $\beta$ -amyloid (A $\beta$ ) plaques, and abnormal amounts of tau proteins in the brain.
+This results in synapse loss, where the impulse does not reach the neurons, and in loss of structure or function of neurons, including their death, causing memory impairment and other cognitive problems.
 AD has strong impact on the cognitive and physical functioning of patients, resulting in death.
-Recent developments in slowing AD decline have increased the relevance of its early detection [5], and MCI plays an important role in this.
+Recent developments in slowing AD decline have increased the relevance of its early detection, and MCI plays an important role in this.
 MCI is a syndrome where the patients have greater cognitive decline than normally expected, but it does not necessarily affect their daily lives.
-Although some MCI patients remain stable or return to cognitively normal (CN), there is a 10-15% risk per year of progression to AD [4].
-Before the etiology of AD became known, its diagnosis relied on neurocognitive tests.
+Although some patients with MCI remain stable or return to cognitively normal (CN), there is a 10%-15% risk per year of progression to AD.
+Before the aetiology of AD became known, its diagnosis relied on neurocognitive tests.
 The development of biomarkers improved AD detection.
 A common method to diagnose AD is hippocampus segmentation, which relates to memory function, and its small volume is an AD biomarker.
 For a long time, AD diagnosis was done manually by looking at the brain structure and size of the hippocampus on MRI, which requires practice and precision.
-Prior studies on automated methods for hippocampus segmentation have used DL approaches with promising results [6].
-Automated hippocampus segmentation for the diagnosis of AD and MCI, however, requires clinicians' expertise and is sensitive to interrater and intra-rater variability [6].
+Prior studies on automated methods for hippocampus segmentation have used DL approaches with promising results.
+Automated hippocampus segmentation for the diagnosis of AD and MCI, however, requires clinicians' expertise and is sensitive to interrater and intrarater variability.